Billing & Payment FAQ

 International students should log into their Student Account and select "International Payment" from the drop-down menu.
 You will need to create an additional account, so be sure to have your student ID and payer information handy.

-PeerTransfer, the international payment processor, provides 24 hour multilingual customer support if you have any questions.
+The international payment processor, flywire by peerTransfer, provides 24 hour multilingual customer support if you have any questions.

 - 4. How do I get a refund?